-People injured in rear-end car accident in Nevada may be eligible for a massive settlement to cover their:
+If you are injured in rear-end car accident in Nevada, you may be eligible for a massive settlement to cover your:

-Even if the victim was partly to blame for the accident, he/she may be still be entitled to money damages as long as the defendant was at least 50% at fault.
+Even if you were partly to blame for the accident, you may still be entitled to money damages as long as the defendant was at least 50% at fault.

 In this article, our Nevada personal injury lawyers discuss rear-end accident lawsuits, including how to determine fault under Nevada’s comparative negligence laws and potential damages: